-The Bible is foundational to Christian faith.
-Through the books that make up the Bible, God has spoken and continues to speak to us today.
-In its pages, we can discover who God is, what He expects from his people, what He has accomplished on our behalf, and what He has promised for our future.
-As the primary and authoritative witness to our faith, the Bible is the standard by which we evaluate all doctrine.
+The Holy Bible is foundational to the Christian faith.
+Through the books that make up the Holy Bible, God has spoken and continues to speak to us today.
+In its pages, Christians can discover who God is, what He expects from His people, what He has accomplished on our behalf, and what He has promised for our future.
+As the primary and authoritative witness to the Christian and Lutheran faith, the Holy Bible is the standard by which we evaluate all doctrine.

 Sin and Forgiveness

 Sin describes the condition of humankind: alienated from God and destined for death.
 Sin entered the world when people chose to live life in their own way rather than by God’s direction.
 It affects every area of our lives, including our relationships with other people and even with nature; and nothing we do can mend our broken relationship with God.
 Good News!
 What we could not do for ourselves, Jesus Christ has done for us.
-When God’s Son died on the cross, He broke the power of sin and death.
+When God’s Son died on the cross, Jesus broke the power of sin and death.
 Now God freely offers us the gift of forgiveness and the possibility of a restored relationship with Him.
-Lutherans call this grace, meaning we do not deserve God’s love and forgiveness nor can we earn them.
+Lutheranism considers this free gift grace, meaning we do not deserve God’s love and forgiveness nor can we earn these gifts.
 Christians simply trust God to give what He has promised and Lutherans understand this free gift.
 Grace is one of several important tenets of the Lutheran faith!

-Lutherans believe that Christian life is not a series of dos and don’ts, but rather a response to God’s love.
+Lutherans believe that Christian life is not a series of dos and don’ts but rather a response to God’s love.
 In our families, on the job, in service to others, and in prayer, our lives reflect our love and our gratitude to God.
-And Christian life does not end with death!
-God gives us the gift of everlasting life in his Kingdom!
-Meanwhile, God calls all who believe in Jesus to be a part of his family on earth, the church.
+Christian life does not end with death!
+God gives us the gift of everlasting life in His Kingdom!
+Meanwhile, God calls all who believe in Jesus to be a part of His family on earth, the Church.
 Within Christian congregations of many denominations, God’s people experience mutual support and fellowship.

-Like most Protestants, Lutherans accept two sacraments.
-In Baptism, God makes the baptized person a member of his family and bestows on him/her the gift of the Holy Spirit.
-Lutherans baptize all ages, infant to adult, and most congregations baptize by pouring a small amount of water upon the head.
-In Holy Communion, in the tangible forms of bread and wine, Jesus’ real presence is there to offer us God’s forgiveness and renewed strength for daily living
+Like most Protestants, Lutherans accept two sacraments- Baptism and Holy Communion.
+In Baptism, God makes the baptized person a member of His family and bestows on him/her the gift of the Holy Spirit.
+Lutherans baptize all ages, infant to adult, and most Lutheran congregations baptize by pouring a small amount of water upon the head.
+In Holy Communion, in the tangible forms of bread and wine, Jesus’ real presence is there to offer us God’s forgiveness and renewed strength for daily living.